Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 I also started installation of a portcullis at the entrance to the mine.
 I estimate it will be finished in two turns, dependent on few distractions.
 Having the caverns sealed will keep any potentially unfriendly explorers out of my mine.
 The plan comes with the added benefit of trapping ferals inside, to be dealt with as I choose.
 Minimizing free roaming units in the hex can only benefit my safety on any given turn.

 The pigeons I sent out have reached a distance which I can no longer see through their eyes.
 I am unsure why twenty hexes are the limit, or what I will have to train to extend that range.
 Thankfully, I do still receive general terrain information and scout reports.
 No losses today, still six out there.
-When another breaks I will cast again for more.
+When another is broken, I will cast again for more.

 Turn 16- Hello Journal, it is time for our evening discussion.